telerik/blazor-docs/components/grid/export/events.md

         // Export only the first 4 columns in the Grid
         //args.Columns = (args.Columns.Take(4)).ToList();

+        if (ExportSelectedItemsOnly)
+        {
             // Export only the SelectedItems instead of the Grid data args.Data = SelectedItems;
+        }

         // Set IsCancelled to true if you want to prevent exporting args.IsCancelled = false;